 Once you’ve glued down all the pieces, simply allow your creatures to dry for at least 30 minutes.
 Then they are ready to enjoy!

 (Don’t worry if your leaves don’t lay completely flat on the page!
-That’s just part of their natural charm. )
+It gives the whole thing a rustic quality.)

-This craft is great to do with kids of multiple ages, and it’s so much fun to see what everyone comes up with!
+This craft is great to do with kids of all ages, and it’s so much fun to see what everyone comes up with!
 You can even gift your fall creatures to a friend or relative.
-Just be sure to do so within a few days of making them so that the colors stay sharp.
+Just be sure to do so within a few days of making them so that the colors stay vibrant.

 Are you planning to make your own fall leaf creatures?
 If so, we’d love to see them!
 Drop them in a comment below or tag us in your social media post #hiphomeschoolmoms.